Fast forward more than a decade from the “good times” with the old fridge. . .

 Unfortunately, it’s much easier said than done.
 Quitting steroids can’t be done cold turkey.
 It is a physiological process that needs to be done slowly, over time — and even then, it is not pleasant at all.
 I’ve been through a lot of steroid tapers over the years.
-When my friends or colleagues ask me what prednisone withdrawal is like, I say it’s similar in intensity to withdrawing from heroin (though the symptoms — other than the muscle pain, nausea and goosebumps/chills — are somewhat different).
+When my friends or colleagues ask me what like, I say it’s similar in intensity to withdrawing from heroin (though the symptoms — other than the muscle pain, nausea and goosebumps/chills — are somewhat different).
 (Not that I’ve done heroin 😉 ).
 This certainly gets the idea across, since steroid withdrawal is not something you generally see in movies or on TV.

 A few years ago, with encouragement from my GI, I decided to take the plunge and go off prednisone.
 In my experience, I would experience around a week of side effects for every mg less of prednisone I took during tapers.
 I decided to do this taper over the Christmas break so it would cause minimal interference with my work schedule.